-Artefacts and Material Culture
+Artefacts and Material Culture (core module)

 Artefacts and material culture lie at the heart of archaeological enquiry.
 Artefacts and materials provide us with dating evidence, exemplify ancient technologies, and offer insights into other ways of life, art, cognition and the materiality of human existence - practically and in terms of symbolic expression and sensory experience.
 Artefacts are also the primary media for representing the past in museums - a key point of contact for public engagement with cultural heritage.
 Archaeology is thus at the cutting edge of material culture studies, heavily influencing – and being influenced by – new approaches in anthropology, art history, heritage conservation and museology.

 The module is divided into two sections.
 The first part charts the progress of artefacts “from mud to museum”; from their places of recovery to their final presentation in museum displays or curation in museum repositories.
 This will include discussion of on-site and lab-based finds management, curation, museum display methods (including innovative digital media), and the values, meanings and aesthetics of artefact presentation.
 The second part of the module examines current approaches to the interpretation of material culture in archaeology.
 The primary archaeological concern with understanding social life in the material world, and relationships between beliefs, knowledge, action and artefacts, are considered in relation to fundamental aspects of human existence such as technology, ritual, gender, age groups, cult, ethnicity and power.

 The themes explored by this module are relevant to all periods of study and all parts of the world.
 By the end of the module you will be able to interpret material culture from a range of perspectives, and critically evaluate how past material worlds are recovered, curated, displayed and interpreted for modern audiences.

 Mediterranean and European Archaeology (optional module)